 Tigecycline is given IV.
 Tigecycline has a large volume of distribution (> 12 L/kg), penetrating well into bone, lung, liver, and kidney tissues.
 However, because of its extensive distribution into tissue, blood levels are low, so tigecycline is probably not a good choice for patients with bacteremia especially those with intravascular sources of infection.

 Most of the drug is excreted in bile and feces.
+No dosing adjustment is required in patients who have renal insufficiency.

 Indications for Tigecycline